mrockwood/mikerockwood.com/content/posts/_index.md

 ---
 #path: posts
 title: Posts
-description: Short thoughts, inspirational links, kick-ass tunes, and other malarkey.
+description: Quick thoughts, links worth checking out, killer tracks you may have missed, and a bit of malarkey.
 template: posts/list.html
 paginate_by: 20
 sort_by: date